Forestdale Primary School

 • develop the habit of reading widely and often, for both pleasure and information

-• acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language
+• acquire an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 • write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

-• use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas
+• use discussion in order to learn; being active listeners as well as contributors, they should be able to elaborate and explain clearly their understanding and ideas

 • are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.